gayekhadidja/PCA_Project/README.md

 # PCA_Project
+Implementing Principal Component Analysis (PCA) from scratch is a valuable exercise to understand the underlying mathematics and concepts.
+PCA is a dimensionality reduction technique used in data analysis and machine learning to reduce the number of features while preserving the most important information.
 In this project , we are going to explains the different steps to implement PCA from scratch